1953, under orders from President Eisenhower, the CIA organized a

 United States is openly attempting to "promote democracy" in Iran by

-the United Nations called the plan "a clear violation" of a 1981
+ambassador to the United Nations called the plan "a clear violation" of

-U.S-Iranian agreement in which the U.S. pledged "not to intervene
+a 1981 U.S-Iranian agreement in which the U.S. pledged "not to

-directly or indirectly, politically or militarily in Iran's internal
+intervene directly or indirectly, politically or militarily in Iran's

 CIA Analysis Finds Iran Not Developing Nuclear Weapons (read) yet the Bush administration continues to claim Iran is threatening the world with it's supposed nuclear pursuit.